esheldon/desdb/README.md

 For file downloads you only need this package and curl.

-For database queries, you must first install the oracle libraries and the cx_Oracle python library.
+For database queries, you need to install the oracle libraries and the cx_Oracle python library.
 For linux you can download and install the default versions if you want, or use the bundles listed below.
 However, the official version of cx_Oracle for OSX is broken on recent versions of the operating